• Associate Teaching Professor & MA Program Director

 Biographical Notes

-Julie Rajan is Associate Teaching Professor and Director of the Masters Program in the Department of Women’s, Gender, and Sexuality Studies at Rutgers University-NB; and a member of the Affiliate Faculty and Director of the Undergraduate Program in The Program in Comparative Literature at Rutgers University-NB.
-Her research interests include: women’s human rights; women and violence in conflict; colonial, post-colonial, and modern-day imperialisms; and terrorism and resistance.
-Her monographs include: Women Suicide BombersNarratives of Violence (2011); Al Qaeda’s Global CrisisThe Islamic State, Takfir, and the Genocide of Muslims(2015); and Women, Violence, and the Islamic StateResurrecting the Caliphate through Femicide (forthcoming 2021).
-She has co-edited and edited a number of collections and special issues, including: Violence and Gender in the Globalized World (2008); Human Rights in Postcolonial India (2016); and The United States, Security, and Human RightsExtra-Ordinary ‘Justice’ in the Post-9/11 Era, Special Issue for The Security Journal (March 2015).
+Julie Rajan is Associate Teaching Professor and Director of the Masters Program in the Department of Women’s, Gender, and Sexuality Studies at Rutgers University-NB; and Affiliate Faculty member in The Program in Comparative Literature at Rutgers University-NB.
+Her research interests include: women’s human rights; gender-based violence in conflict; colonial, post-colonial, and modern-day imperialisms.
+Her monographs include: Women Suicide BombersNarratives of Violence (2011); Al Qaeda’s Global Crisis: The Islamic State, Takfir, and the Genocide of Muslims (2015); and Women, Violence, and the Islamic StateResurrecting the Caliphate through Femicide (forthcoming 2024).
+Rajan has co-edited and edited a number of collections and special issues, including: Violence and Gender in the Globalized World (2008); Human Rights in Postcolonial India (2016); and The United States, Security, and Human RightsExtra-Ordinary ‘Justice’ in the Post-9/11 Era, Special Issue for The Security Journal (March 2015).

 Click here to read Rutgers - Focus review published in April 2012 on Julie Rajan's new book "Women Suicide Bombers: Narratives of Violence."